jup-ag/space-station/guides/7-jlp/2-How-JLP-Works.md

 ##### 2) Weekly APR Updates

 The JLP pool maintains a ```pool_apr.last_updated``` field, which records a UNIX timestamp of the latest APR update.
 After a **consecutive week** of hourly fee distributions have passed, Jupiter calculates the new APR and updates the ```pool_apr.fee_apr_bps``` value accordingly.

-This weekly update schedule allows for regular recalibration of APR for the JLP pool while maintaining operational efficiency.

 **APR Calculation**